algosup/2024-2025-project-5-bubble-intermarche-team-1/QA/testPlan.md

 The test deliverables for this project will include the following:
 - Test plan
 - Test case
-- GitHub issue template for bug reporting, documenting defect and test cases.
+- GitHub issue template for bug reporting, documenting defects, and test cases.

 ## 9. Schedule
 The testing schedule will be aligned with the project timeline and will include the following milestones:
-- Test plan approval: [Date]
+- Test plan approval: [06/06]
-- Test case development: [Date]
+- Test case development: [06/06]
-- Test case execution: [Date]

 ## 10. Resources and Roles
 The resources and roles for this project will include the following:
-- Test manager: [Name] - responsible for overseeing the testing process and ensuring that the test plan is followed.
+- Test manager: [QA] - responsible for overseeing the testing process and ensuring that the test plan is followed.
-- Testers: [Names] - responsible for executing the test cases and documenting the results.
+- Testers: [QA] - responsible for executing the test cases and documenting the results.
-- Developers: [Names] - responsible for resolving defects and retesting as necessary.
+- Developers: [SE] - responsible for resolving defects and retesting as necessary.
-- Project manager: [Name] - responsible for overall project management and ensuring that the testing process is aligned with the project timeline.
+- Project manager: [PJM] - responsible for overall project management and ensuring that the testing process is aligned with the project timeline.

 ## 11. Environment Requirements
 The testing environment will include the following: